Discrimination of metric theories: Discrimination between metric theories

-Our first choice for quantum clocks is that of freely propagating atoms.
-In this case, we have an energy difference $\Delta E=6.62\times10^{-19}$ J and a lifetime $\Delta\tau_{lf}=10^{-7}$ s at most.
-For metric theories such as $\gamma_1-\gamma_2=\beta_1-\beta_2\approx 1$, this choice leads to probabilities $P(\kappa^\perp)$ on the order of $10^{-6}$ for values of $L$ and $v$ respecting the constraints $L\le L_{max}$ and $v\ll c$.
-This discouraging result can be greatly improved by using atomic nuclei as quantum clocks.
-Recently, laser excitation of the nuclear isomer state of Th-229 was observed at $\Delta E=1.33873708\times10^{-18}$ J with a lifetime $\Delta\tau_{lf}$ between 600 s and 2000 s \cite{Tiedau2024}.
-Fig.~\ref{Fig2} shows the level curves for the probability $P(\kappa^\perp)$ for the thorium nuclei as a function of propagation length $L$ and speed $v$ for $\gamma_1-\gamma_2=\beta_1-\beta_2=2$.
+Figure~\ref{Fig2} shows the level curves for the probability $P(\kappa^\perp)$ for the thorium nuclei as a function of the propagation length $L$ and the speed $v$ for $\gamma_1-\gamma_2=\beta_1-\beta_2=2$.
 As is apparent from this figure, there is a large parameter region where the probability $P(\kappa^\perp)$ reaches values above 0.9.
 In particular, for $L\approx400$ km and $v\approx 2$ km/s the probability is already close to one.
 Furthermore, for large values of $L$, it is possible to scan a wide range of velocity values with high probability values, so that it is possible to test the origin of nonorthogonality.
 Thus, a quantum clock consisting of Th-229 nuclei makes it possible to find values of the propagation length and speed such that $P(\kappa^\perp)$ does not vanish, allowing us to rule out a given metric theory.
-Other choices for a quantum clock are atoms, molecules, neutrons, and electrons.
-However, these lead to dramatically small discrimination probabilities.
+The length scale can be reduced by increasing the speed of the quantum clock.
+For example, for $L=3.2$ km and $v=300$ km/s, the success probability is approximately $7\times10^{-2}$.

-A more demanding scenario arises when $\beta_1-\beta_2$ and $\gamma_1-\gamma_2$ have small values.
-This occurs when metric theories have very close post-Newtonian parameters, for example, when trying to rule out a metric theory whose parameters are within the innacuracy of a metric that we suspect describes spacetime.
+A more complex situation arises when the values of $\beta_1-\beta_2$ and $\gamma_1-\gamma_2$ are minimal.
+This occurs when the metric theories to be discriminated have very close post-Newtonian parameters, for example, when trying to rule out a metric theory whose parameters are within the uncertainty of a metric that we suspect describes spacetime.
 This is shown in Fig.~\ref{Fig3}, where our aim is to distinguish a metric theory with $\gamma_1=\beta_1=1$ from a theory with $\gamma_2=\beta_2=1+10^{-5}$, which leads to probabilities $P(\kappa^\perp)$ of the order of $10^{-2}$ when choosing Th-229 as the quantum clock.
 The current uncertainty in the post-Newtonian parameters for General Relativity is in the order of $10^{-5}$ \cite{Wei2022}.
-We see from Fig.~\ref{Fig3} that the parameter region is severely reduced due to constraints $L\le L_{max}$ and $v\ll c$, where the highest values of $P(\kappa^\perp)$ are observed for $L$ and $v$ large.
+We see from Fig.~\ref{Fig3} that the parameter region is severely reduced due to constraints $L\le L_{\rm{max}}$ and $v\ll c$, where the highest values of $P(\kappa^\perp)$ are observed for $L$ and $v$ large.

 The possibility of falsifying a given metric theory can be implemented by measuring the observable $O$ Eq.~(\ref{ObservableO}).
 However, having a sufficiently large probability of the appropriate measurement outcome depends on a careful choice of the energy difference $\Delta E$, gravitational potential $\phi(R)$ and the velocity $v$, for which it is possible to find a length $L$ such that $P(\kappa^\perp)$ does not vanish.
 In addition, the choice of $L$ depends on the difference $\beta_1-\beta_2$ and $\gamma_1-\gamma_2$, which is in principle unknown.
 We might, however, suspect that a given metric theory describes spacetime, in which case we can find an optimal length $L_{\rm opt}$ given by